How Effective is Addiction Treatment and What Are the Relapse Rates?

 It’s estimated that only 10% of all treatment centers offer evidence-based programs.
 Of those, only a small percentage have medical doctors on staff.
 Evidence-based treatment has been a cornerstone of the Inspire Malibu model since being founded by Dr. Akikur Mohammad, a board-certified psychiatrist and addictionologist.

-We are proud to be an ASAM designated addiction treatment facility and offer a wide array of treatment modalities including, CBT, DBT, MET, TMS Therapy, and medication-assisted treatment, when necessary.
+We offer a wide array of treatment modalities including, CBT, DBT, MET, TMS Therapy, and medication-assisted treatment, when necessary.

 In addition, we offer detox and co-occurring disorder treatment to round out our comprehensive program.